rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 $$

 - *notation*: We side step the issue of index out of bounds, this can be managed by wrapping the result in an option type.
-- *motivation*: A gate is a semantic group of cells, specifically a row of a trace table.
+- *motivation*: A gate is a semantic group of resolved cells, specifically a row of a trace table.
 This generally corresponds to the operands of an equation typically the gate constraint polynomial.
 - *note*: This is a projection of a trace table.

 \begin{example} Pre-constraints for $\build{a + b}{}{}$ and $\build{a \times b}{}{}$.
 Let $\text{Add}^t, \text{Mul}^t: \Prpd$